DeanoBurrito/northport/README.md

 Build-time options can be found under the 'build config' section in the root makefile.
 The full list of build flags are defined below.

+### Setting up the build environment (Clang)
+Clang requires no setup to use.
+As long as it's installed (and llvm too, llvm-ar is used), it's ready to go.

 ### Setting up the build environment (GCC)
 The easy out-of-the-box solution is the run `make create-toolchain`, which will download, build and then install a cross compiler for the default target platform (x86_64).
 Of course that makes a lot of assumptions about where you want it installed, and is a huge waste of bandwidth and disk space if you already have a cross compiler installed.